What to Know Before Starting a Freelance Career

 If you’re new to independent consulting and have not been involved in a side business before, it can be very helpful to work on your business part-time before fully committing.
 This tactic allows you to gain traction and begin to generate income while you test the waters of consulting.

 As you start your business, consider creating a timeline that clearly lists your goals and how you plan to transition to the next phase.
 Perhaps that means gaining a certain number of clients or sustaining a certain level of income.
-As you start to build your network, talk to other independents gain guidance and helpful advice.
+As you start to build your network, talk to other independents to gain guidance and helpful advice.

 3. There Will be Highs and Lows